8 Detoxification Tips

 What can we do?
 My 8 Detoxication Tips:

-Whether from exercise or sauna, sweating is one of your body’s natural defenses.
+Whether from exercise or there’s even benefits just with a sauna, sweating is one of your body’s natural defenses.
 That’s why when we eat inflammatory spicy foods, or get a fever, our body sweats.
 It’s also a way for your body to push environmental contamination as excreted toxins through sweat and sebum out of the system.

 2: Drink Water